Review – He Stays a Stranger

 Further, I needed a way to complete the time travel series.
 The title was perfect.

 How it all works out, and what happens to Milena Chelenska, and the rest of the gang at the Temporal Integrity Commission, can be learned by reading the book, of course.
-But I’ll admit I am not thrilled with the ending for Carmen Calavicci and a few others, like Polly Porter.
+However, I’ll admit I am not thrilled with the ending for Carmen Calavicci and a few others, like Polly Porter.
 I essentially just ran out of space.

-- Johnny Rivers’ Secret Agent Man
+- First of all, Johnny Rivers’ Secret Agent Man

 - Chad and Jeremy’s A Summer Song